 February 2008

-Pastor Jones and Ari Leibowitz, owner of The Grand Rapids Corporate Center, appeared before the Wyoming City Zoning board to request a use variance intending to remain in their current facility to finish out their four-year lease term.
+Pastor Jones and Ari Leibowitz, owner of The Grand Rapids Corporate Center, appeared before the Wyoming City Zoning board to request a use-variance, intending to remain in their current facility to finish out their four-year lease term.
 The zoning board sympathetically denied their request, and encouraged them to begin looking elsewhere for new facilities immediately.

 April 2008

-And official letter was received from the city of Wyoming instructing The Pentecostals to vacate the worship facility at 3528 Roger B. Chaffee Blvd. by July 3, 2008.
+An official letter was received from the city of Wyoming instructing The Pentecostals to vacate the worship facility at 3528 Roger B. Chaffee Blvd. by July 3, 2008.
 In the several months after the first service, regular attendance had increased to an average of nearly 70 people per week.
 The church was excited about the direction God was leading them in, and looking forward to further growth at the next facility God would provide.

-July 2009
+July 2008